zhixiaoqiang/react-dev-inspector/README.md

 In fact, it uses an **environment variable** named **`REACT_EDITOR`** to specify an IDE application, but if you do not set this variable, it will try to open a common IDE that you have open or installed once it is certified.

-For example, if you want it always open VSCode when inspection clicked, set `export REACT_EDITOR=code` in your shell.
+For example, if you want it always open VSCode when inspection clicked, set `export REACT_EDITOR=code` in your shell config like `.bashrc` or `.zshrc`, don't forget restart shell or IDE to reload the updated environment variable.

 <br />

 #### VSCode

-- install VSCode command line tools, [see the official docs](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line)
+- install VSCode command line tools, [follow the official docs](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line), you need to run the command: `>Shell Command: Install 'code' command in PATH`
   ![install-vscode-cli](./docs/images/install-vscode-cli.png)

 - set env to shell, like `.bashrc` or `.zshrc`